EmmaBergner/classic/README.md

 ### Testing
 - I have tested this project through:
-    - The PEP8 linter and comfirmed there are no problems.
+    - The PEP8 linter and confirmed there are no problems.
     - Given invalid inputs such as numbers when letters are expected.

 ### Validator Tester